Axway/streams-open-docs/content/en/docs/architecture/_index.md

   application: streams
 ```

-For 3rd parties pods (Nginx, Kafka, Zookeeper and MariaDB) you have to define it for each of them:
+For 3rd parties pods (NGINX, Kafka, Zookeeper and MariaDB) you have to define it for each of them:

 ```
 nginx-ingress: